 \section{Introduction}

 Investigative journalists research topics such as corruption, crime, and corporate misbehavior.
-Well-known examples of such practices are the Panama Papers, that resulted in several politicians' resignations and sovereign states recovering hundreds of millions of dollars hidden in offshore accounts~\cite{Panama}; and the Boston Globe investigation on child abuse, that resulted in a global crisis for the Catholic Church~\cite{ChurchAbuses}.
-These investigations are essential for a healthy democracy~\cite{Carson12}.
-They provide the greater public with information kept secret by governments and corporations, effectively holding these institutions accountable to society at large.
+Two well-known examples of investigative projects are the Panama Papers that resulted in several politicians' resignations and sovereign states recovering hundreds of millions of dollars hidden in offshore accounts~\cite{Panama}, and the Boston Globe investigation on child abuse that resulted in a global crisis for the Catholic Church~\cite{ChurchAbuses}.
+Investigative journalists' investigations are essential for a healthy democracy~\cite{Carson12}.
+They provide the public with information kept secret by governments and corporations.
+Thus, effectively holding these institutions accountable to society at large.

 In order to obtain significant, fact-checked, and impactful results, journalists require large amounts of documents.
-These documents often contain sensitive and/or confidential information.
 In a globalized world, local issues are increasingly connected to global phenomena.
-Thus, journalists' collections can be very relevant for other colleagues working on related investigations.
-However, possessing such documents puts journalists and their sources increasingly at risk of identification, prosecution, and persecution~\cite{McGregorRC16,McGregorCHR15}.
+Hence, journalists' collections can be relevant for other colleagues working on related investigations.
+However, documents often contain sensitive and/or confidential information and possessing them puts journalists and their sources increasingly at risk of identification, prosecution, and persecution~\cite{McGregorRC16,McGregorCHR15}.
 As a result journalists go to great lengths to protect both their documents and their interactions with other journalists~\cite{McGregorWACR17}.
-With these risks in mind, the \ICIJFull (\ICIJ) approached us with the question: \emph{can a global community of journalists search each other's documents while minimizing the risk for them and their sources?}
+With these risks in mind, the \ICIJFull (\ICIJ) approached us with this question: \emph{Can a global community of journalists search each other's documents while minimizing the risk for them and their sources?}

-To build a system that addresses this question we must solve five key challenges:
+Building a practical system that addresses this question entails solving five key challenges:

 \noindent1) \emph{Avoid centralizing information}.
 A party with access to all the documents and journalists' interaction would become a very tempting target for attacks by hackers or national agencies, and for legal cases and subpoenas by governments.